 Brazilian society is ethnically diverse.
 While many Brazilians are of mixed heritage, historical immigration patterns and slavery significantly influence the ethnic makeup of each region.
 Many European immigrants settled in the South and Southeast, while a large portion of enslaved Africans were forced to work on plantations in the Northeast.
 As a result, as of 2010, about 78% of residents in the South identify as white, compared to 23% in the North and 29% in the Northeast, where most residents identify as mixed.
-The Central-West is the most racially diverse region, and most indigenous Brazilians live in the North.
+The Central-West is the most racially diverse region, and most indigenous Brazilians live in the North mixed or Black.

-Brazilians tend to have a unique perspective on race.
-At the time of abolition, most Brazilians were mixed or Black.
 To "whiten" the country in the early-mid 20th century, officials encouraged European immigration, a policy that partly caused the substantial racial differences between major regions.
 However, because Brazil was a racially mixed society without formal segregation or overtly discriminatory laws, many Brazilians believed the country was a "racial democracy," where racism was almost nonexistent.
 Today, race in Brazil tends to be based on self-identification and appearances.
-Although most Brazilians also acknowledge that racial discrimination and inequality are widespread, though these practices are often more subtle than in other countries.
+Although most Brazilians are mixed, a large share identify as white.
+Most Brazilians also acknowledge that racial discrimination and inequality are widespread, though these practices are often more subtle than in other countries.